alexriegler/Create-with-Code-Live-Summer-2020/README.md

 * [Author](#author)

 ## General Info
-I started this course to learn about game development.
-I specifcally chose Unity since it's commonly used in the professional industry and the skills learned with it can be applied to game development in general.
-Within this repository, you will find the prototypes from each week of the [Create with Code Live](https://learn.unity.com/course/create-with-code-live-summer-2020 "Create with Code Live - Summer 2020 - Unity Learn") four-week course.
+This repository contains some game prototypes that I created while I was learning how to use Unity.
+Each game uses assets from Unity's [Create with Code Live](https://learn.unity.com/course/create-with-code-live-summer-2020 "Create with Code Live - Summer 2020 - Unity Learn") resource.
+I wanted to learn Unity since it's commonly used in the professional game development industry and the skills learned with it can be applied to game development in general.

 ### Prototypes
 1. [Drag Race](./Prototype%201)
 2. [If You Feed a Fox a Fruit](./Prototype%202)
 3. [Street Runner](./Prototype%203)
-4. _in progress_

 ## Technologies
 * [Unity 2018.4](https://unity3d.com/unity/qa/lts-releases "LTS Releases - Unity")